wil-j-wil/wil-j-wil2.github.io/_pages/about.md

 I received my PhD in Computer Science from Queen Mary University of London in 2019, under the supervision of [Dan Stowell](http://www.mcld.co.uk/) and [Joshua Reiss](http://www.eecs.qmul.ac.uk/~josh/).

-My main research interests lie at the intersection of machine learning and signal processing, with a focus on statistical inference for temporal and spatio-temporal data using Gaussian processes.
+My main research interests lie at the intersection of machine learning and signal processing, with a focus on statistical inference for spatio-temporal data using Gaussian processes.